Forget the usual hotel room amenities of complimentary tea and coffee or a bathrobe and slippers.

 The room is available from July 18 and guests can book a 90-minute flying experience, with an instructor on hand to help.

-The machine simulates the journey between Haneda and Osaka’s Itami Airport, with an hour-and-a-half session costing $277 (£220).
+The machine simulates the journey between Haneda and Osaka’s Itami Airport, with the session costing $277 (£220).

 The hotel’s website states: ‘You cannot sit in the pilot’s seat in the simulator or touch the instruments.’